sqlfluff/sqlfluff/docs/source/configuration.rst

 above example, the :code:`verbose` config has an integer value.
 This is because :code:`verbose` is *stackable* meaning there are multiple levels of verbosity that are available for configuration.
 See :ref:`cliref` for more details about the available CLI arguments.
+For more details about rule exclusion, see `Enabling and Disabling Rules`_.

 Ignoring Errors & Files
 -----------------------